pachyderm/docs-content/latest/run-commands/pachctl_inspect_pipeline.md

       --full-timestamps   Return absolute timestamps (as opposed to the default, relative timestamps).
   -h, --help              help for pipeline
   -o, --output string     Output format when --raw is set: "json" or "yaml" (default "json")
-      --project string    Specify the project (by name) containing the inspected pipeline. (default "standard-ml-tutorial") --raw               Disable pretty printing; serialize data structures to an encoding such as json or yaml
+      --project string    Specify the project (by name) containing the inspected pipeline. (default "video-to-frame-traces") --raw               Disable pretty printing; serialize data structures to an encoding such as json or yaml
 ```